 14. Don’t let a puncture ruin your day – France 2007

 If you thought this was referring to a condom advert, then (thankfully) you’d be very much mistaken.
 This was in fact an ad for Goodyear tires, and it features a man and a woman about to do the deed.
 Interestingly though, there is more male flesh on display in this commercial than female.
 As the man begins to strip down, a gust of water blows him to the ground from a hole in the waterbed, ruining what was about to be a rather racy evening.

 Another version of this advertisement line includes the deflation of a bouncy castle at a child’s birthday party, when an obese woman decides to give it a go.
-This sends a couple of the bouncers into the air, and even shows one hit the grass, making a pretty gruesome splat noise.
+This sends a couple of bouncers into the air and even shows one hit the grass, making a pretty gruesome splat noise.
 Lovely.

 13. Samsung – UK 2008

 Is this meant to be every British man’s fantasy: a woman with a large bust eating a scotch egg while he reads The Sun newspaper?
-And just when you thought the English man’s ‘dream’ had officially become reality, two women in lingerie appear on his TV playing football like a couple of pros.
+And just when you thought the British man’s ‘dream’ had officially become reality, two women in lingerie appear on his TV playing football like a couple of pros.

 12. BMW – Germany 2001

 As a man makes his way to his wedding in a BMW, his ex-girlfriends appear on their quintessential Italian balconies to throw all kinds of clothing items at his car.
 Because he is in a BMW, and not say a Prius, he is able to swerve around them and make it to his wedding on time.
 Phew!